Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 Sources: Employment Hero’s 2022 Remote Work Report, The Edge Malaysia, RemoFirst on Remote Hiring in Malaysia

-7) Luxury property prices will drop as buyers focus on affordable and practical options
+7) Luxury property prices will dip slightly as buyers focus on affordability and practicality

 In Malaysia, luxury property prices are expected to dip slightly as buyers focus more on affordability and practicality.